Learn About CHIP in South Carolina

 Since the South Carolina Children’s Health Insurance Program is implemented through Medicaid, the two programs are closely related, although there are distinct income requirements for each.
 South Carolina offers its Medicaid for children program through SCHC, which also administers Partners for Healthy Children (PHC), South Carolina’s CHIP program.
 Conversely, South Carolina families whose children receive SC CHIP or Medicaid assistance must choose their plans through PHC.
 Although this system can seem complicated, it offers South Carolina residents the convenience of applying for health care for their families using just one or two channels.
 This is especially convenient for households whose members may be unsure of what benefits they qualify for, as Medicaid for children, CHIP and private health insurance offer distinct benefits and have different and mutually exclusive income eligibility requirements.
-To learn more about the CHIP and Medicaid programs, you can download our comprehensive guide today.
+To learn more about the CHIP and Medicaid programs, you can download our free guide today.

-Who is eligible for CHIP in South Carolina?
+Who qualifies for CHIP in South Carolina?

 To enroll in South Carolina CHIP and Medicaid benefits through Healthy Connections, children must live in households that have an income at or below 208 percent of the poverty level.
 CHIP eligibility guidelines also require applicants to be residents of South Carolina and younger than 19 years of age.
 In order to receive benefits, children who are not U.S. citizens must be lawful permanent residents, and their parents or guardians must be able to provide proof of the child’s immigration status.
 Since SC CHIP is administered through an expansion of Medicaid, those enrolled in Partners for Healthy Children (PHC) will have access to all Medicaid-covered services.
 However, the health plans they may choose from, whether directly through Medicaid or through CHIP, depends on their household’s income.